 Choosing the right reading or poem for a funeral of life celebration is so important and can be quite hard.
-There are lots to be found online, of course, but to get you started, here are some to consider, including some of my own.
-Some here may not be right for the funeral but they might help you express and explore your emotions.
-If you'd like the support of others on similar journeys, please consider joining us at Love and Loss.
+There are lots to be found online, of course, but here are some - including some of my own.
+I also write poems to order.
+Please contact me for details.

 A particular song, a certain flower

 The smell of leather in an old car.

 A polo mint sucked between two chocolate buttons.

 A black, leather-covered sketch pad.

 Home-made Scotch eggs.
 The silver birch in the garden.

 Dragonflies, Devonshire beaches, grandma’s knitting needles

 A tiny, silver, sugar cruet.
 Toast with butter and lime marmalade.